Associate | Established: 1987 | Associate since 2009

 Status of Fulfillment by SMO

 Although BICPA is not responsible for establishing a quality assurance (QA) system in Brunei, it has declared its intent to support the work of the Public Accountants Oversight Committee (PAOC)—the entity responsible for establishing and implementing a QA system.
-BICPA states it will provide the PAOC with all the necessary and relevant feedback to ensure the successful establishment and implementation of the system.
+BICPA states it will provide the PAOC with all necessary and relevant feedback to ensure the successful establishment and implementation of the system.
 At this time, no QA system has been established in the jurisdiction.
+However, in January 2022, the PAOC did adopt ISQM 1, 2, and ISA 220 (revised) for application by all public accountants and accounting entities registered with PAOC.

-Most of the actions planned by BICPA have been postponed to the end of 2018 pending the commencement of a QA review system by the PAOC.
-The original plan included drafting the procedures to ensure all public accountants are subject to peer review (at a minimum, all public accountants who perform audits of public interest entities and/or Government linked companies), and establishing an agreement with independently appointed body to conduct Practice Monitoring Reviews on behalf of PAOC, among other activities.
+Most of the actions planned by BICPA have been postponed pending the commencement of a QA review system by the PAOC.
+The original plan included drafting the procedures to ensure all public accountants are subject to peer review (at a minimum, all public accountants who perform audits of public interest entities and/or government-linked companies), and establishing an agreement with an independently appointed body to conduct Practice Monitoring Reviews on behalf of PAOC, among other activities.

 Current Status: Plan

-In 2013, the BICPA Council approved a requirement that its members—individuals who received their qualifications from one of the eight recognized foreign professional accountancy organizations—to comply with the IPD and CPD requirements of their respective mother institutes.
-The institute had also indicated plans to introduce a requirement for the applicants for Public Accountant licenses to comply with IES 5; however, no indication of progress in this initiative has been reported.
+The BICPA Council approved a requirement that its members—individuals who received their qualifications from one of the eight recognized foreign professional accountancy organizations—comply with the IPD and CPD requirements of their respective mother institutes and have the relevant years of local experience as per the PAOC requirement..
+BICPA communicates with these PAOs to confirm BICPA members are in compliance.
+The institute had also indicated plans to introduce a requirement for the applicants for public accountant licenses to comply with IES 5; however, no indication of progress in this initiative has been reported.

 To support its members’ training, BICPA has an ongoing Memorandum of Understanding with the Association of Chartered Certified Accountants (ACCA) for CPD.
-BICPA has also been operating an Accountancy Academy called BICPA- FTMS Accountancy Academy Sendiraian Berhad to offer CPD for individuals who are members of the institute.
+BICPA has also been operating an Accountancy Academy called BICPAAcademy Sendirian Berhad to offer CPD locally for individuals who are members of the institute.

 Current Status: Consider